 On Oct.
-25, 1940, Benjamin O. Davis Sr. became the first African American to hold star rank in the U.S. Army and in the armed forces.
-He was promoted to brigadier general, temporary -- a situation with which he was all too familiar, as his promotions to major, lieutenant colonel, and colonel had all originally been "temporary."
-Such was the situation for black officers in Davis's day -- all two or three of them.
+25, 1940, Benjamin O. Davis Sr. became the first Black to hold star rank in the U.S. Army and in the armed forces.
+He was promoted to brigadier general, temporary -- a situation with which he was all too familiar, as his promotions to major, lieutenant colonel and colonel all had originally been "temporary."
+Such was the situation for black officers in Davis' day -- all two or three of them.

-Davis's service as an officer with the famed "Buffalo Soldiers" regiment in the Philippines and on the Mexican border was exemplary, yet his subsequent assignments as a college ROTC instructor and as a National Guard advisor were far from the front lines.
-All of his postings, including duty as the military attache to Liberia, were designed to avoid putting Davis in command of white troops or officers.
+Davis' service as an officer with the famed "Buffalo Soldiers" regiment in the Philippines and on the Mexican border was exemplary, yet his subsequent assignments as a college ROTC instructor and as a National Guard adviser were far from the front lines.
+All of his postings, including duty as the military attache to Liberia, were designed to avoid putting Davis in command of White troops or officers.

-Davis's slow, steady, and determined rise in the Army paved the way for countless minority men and women -- including his son Benjamin O. Davis Jr., a West Point graduate who in 1954 became only the second African-American general in the U.S. military and the first in the Air Force.
+Davis's slow, steady, and determined rise in the Army paved the way for countless minority men and women -- including his son.
+In 1954, Benjamin O. Davis Jr., a West Point graduate, became only the second Black general in the U.S. military and the first in the Air Force.

 The senior Davis died in 1970 at age 93.
 Benjamin O. Davis Jr. died in 2002 at age 89.

 We can put you in touch with recruiters from the different military branches.
 Learn about the benefits of serving your country, paying for school, military career paths and more: sign up now and hear from a recruiter near you.